kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-azure-app-insights.md

 It is instrumented using the [applicationinsights SDK](https://www.npmjs.com/package/applicationinsights) wrapping the application code to send telemetry data directly to the Azure cloud.

-The key following is the instrumentation section from the `src/tracing.js` file.
+The following is the code instrumentation section from the `src/tracing.js` file.

 ```js
 const {